In Depth Baby Product Reviews Led by a Pediatrician

 Credit: GearLab & MGA Research

 Our testing process begins with buying two units of each car seat.
 We send one to the same certified crash testing lab used by NHTSA for crash testing, and we share the crash testing results with you to help you make an informed decision.
 Our tests are somewhat faster than the federal guidelines to help differentiate between safe but average seats and those that might offer an additional margin of safety.
-We also use a more modern sled to better align with late model vehicle seat designs.
+We also use a more modern sled to better align with late-model vehicle seat designs.
 Then, we buy a second unit of each car seat to put through our rigorous hands-on testing process at GearLab.
-Combining unbiased crash testing and hands-on testing allows us to evaluate car seat performance from a safety and daily use perspective.
+Combining unbiased crash testing and hands-on use allows us to evaluate car seat performance from a safety and daily use perspective.

 We tested each seat in multiple cars and some were harder than others to install.